rantahar/introduction-to-mpi/_episodes/07-reductions.md

 >
 {: .prereq .foldable}

-Very similar to MPI_Send, but the same data is sent from root to all ranks.
+Very similar to `MPI_Send`, but the same data is sent from rank `root` to all ranks.
-This function will only return once all processes have reached it, making it a kind of a barrier.
+This function will only return once all processes have reached it, meaning it has the side-effect of acting as a barrier.

 ### Scatter